-In early May 1945, World War II was officially over.
+By late August 1945, World War II was over.
 Victory had been declared over Japan and, as far as thousands of U.S. troops were concerned, it was time to ditch the uniforms and get home—preferably by Christmas.

 The problem was, it had taken four years to get the estimated 7.6 million troops overseas and it was going to take more than four months to get them home.
 Beset by homesickness and boredom, the GI’s were prey to manipulation by politicians in Washington and agitators within their ranks.

 During the five months, from V-J Day into January 1946, thousands took to the streets at bases around the world, protesting the delays.
 Soldiers carried placards mocking their commanders and defied orders in a way that would have been unthinkable six months earlier.
 According to historian, R. Alton Lee, author of “The Army ‘Mutiny’ of 1946” published in December 1966 in The Journal of American History, the actions of many soldiers easily qualified for the charge of mutiny.

 Planning for demobilization had begun long before Allied victory was declared.
 In September 1944, eight months before Germany’s surrender, the War Department announced that soldiers would be demobilized based on a point system that counted length of service, overseas deployment, combat duty and parenthood.
 Soldiers with 85 points or more were first in line to head home.
 Female military personnel needed fewer points.
 Soldiers thought the system was fair, as did the U.S. public.